hpfast/webmapping_for_beginners_wiki/Leaflet-step-1.md

 With CSS we will style our `<div>` object.
 In the `main.css` we will reference to the `<div>` with a "#map" selector which indicates a object with the `id="map"` in the HTML.
 Now set the rule height(and optional width).

-:arrow_forward: Copy this in your CSS file:
+:arrow_forward: Copy this into your CSS file:

 ``` css
 #map {